-The following tables and accompanying narrative disclosure set forth information about the compensation earned by our named executive officers during the year ended December 31, 2020.
-Our named executive officers, who are our principal executive officer and the two most highly-compensated executive officers (other than our principal executive officer) serving as executive officers as of December 31, 2020, were:
+The following tables and accompanying narrative disclosure set forth information about the compensation earned by our named executive officers during the year ended December 31, 2021.
+Our named executive officers, who are our principal executive officer and the two most highly compensated executive officers (other than our principal executive officer) serving as executive officers as of December 31, 2021, were:

-- Gerald T. Proehl, President and Chief Executive Officer; - · Christopher J. Nardo, M.P.H, Ph.D., Senior Vice President, Development; and - · Maria Bedoya Toro Munera, Ph.D., M.B.A., Senior Vice President, Regulatory Affairs and Quality Assurance.
+- Gerald T. Proehl, our President and Chief Executive Officer; - Kyri K. Van Hoose, our Senior Vice President and Chief Financial Officer; and - Christopher J. Nardo, Ph.D., our Senior Vice President, Development.